What VCs Actually Look for in a Pitch Deck (2026)

 Common red flag: No mention of risks at all.
 Every investor knows risks exist.
 Pretending they don't signals naivety.

-How These Lenses Work Together
+How Do the 5 Investment Lenses Work Together in VC Decisions?

 No deck scores perfectly across all 5 lenses.
 Investors look for conviction signals — one or two areas where the deck is genuinely exceptional.